 What is the suggested method for re-finishing these surfaces for a new gasket?
 I was thinking a wire brush attachment on my drill.
 Do I need to be concerned about debris in the cylinder and if so how can I prevent/remove it?
 Lastly, what kind of lubrication?

-Apparently the 94667 reed valve design is prone to failure based on the number of similar complaints.
-Maybe I'll build a Franken-compressor, mounting the 5hp motor w/ a belt driven compressor.
+Apparently this reed valve design is prone to failure based on the number of similar complaints.
+Maybe I'll build a Franken-compressor, mounting the 5hp motor w/ a belt driven compressor of another make?

 Reed valve failure seems to be a common complaint for many of the lower cost, DIY type air compressors on the market.

 Consider using a liquid/cream cleaner like "Goo Gone", or similar, that will dissolve adhesives and sealants.
-Read the directions and use with care.
+Read the directions and use with care, please.

 I would very much be concerned about getting debris into the cylinder.
 Before you cover it with clear plastic or the like, and / or before you reassembled, blow it out with compressed air (difficult when your compressor is disassembled, I know) to ensure that there is no debris in there to possibly scratch the cylinder surface or damage the seals.